hochej/cmon/README.md

 [![Build and Release](https://github.com/merckgroup/cmon/actions/workflows/build-release.yml/badge.svg)](https://github.com/merckgroup/cmon/actions/workflows/build-release.yml)

-Modern Slurm cluster monitoring tool with enhanced job and node visualization.
+[`cmon`](https://github.com/merckgroup/cmon) is a monitoring tool that provides an enhanced view of the cluster's jobs, nodes, and overall status.
+It offers a cleaner, more intuitive interface compared to traditional Slurm commands.
 </div>

 ## Installation